Rock music: Digital electronic rock

 In the 2000s, as computer technology became more accessible and music software advanced, it became possible to create high quality music using little more than a single laptop computer.
-This resulted in a massive increase in the amount of home-produced electronic music available to the general public via the expanding internet, and new forms of performance such as laptronica and live coding.
-These techniques also began to be used by existing bands and by developing genres that mixed rock with digital techniques and sounds, including indie electronic, electroclash, dance-punk and new rave.
+This resulted in a massive increase in the amount of home-produced electronic music available to the general public via the expanding internet.
+These techniques also began to be used by existing bands and by developing genres that mixed rock with digital techniques and sounds, including electroclash, dance-punk and new rave.

-2010s–2020s

-Decline in mainstream dominance
+Metalcore

+Metalcore originated in the late 1980s combining elements of extreme metal and hardcore punk.
+Metalcore is noted for its use of breakdowns, which are slow, intense passages conducive to moshing, while other defining instrumentation includes heavy and percussive pedal point guitar riffs and double bass drumming.
+In the late 1980s to early 1990s, pioneering bands such as Integrity, Earth Crisis and Converge were founded.
+During the 1990s, the genre diversified, with the Dillinger Escape Plan, Botch and Coalesce pioneering mathcore.

+In the 2010s and through to the 2020s, the genre saw even greater commercial success, with Bring Me the Horizon's album Post Human: Survival Horror (2020) and Architects' For Those That Wish to Exist (2021) both reaching number one in the UK album charts.

+2010s–present: Commercial stagnation and revival scenes

-During the 2010s, rock music finally declined from its position as the major popular music genre, now sharing with electronic dance and hip hop, the latter of which had surpassed it as the most consumed musical genre in the United States by 2017.
+During the 2010s, rock music declined from its position as the major popular music genre, now sharing with electronic dance and hip hop, the latter of which had surpassed it as the most consumed musical genre in the United States by 2017.
 The rise of streaming and the advent of technology, which changed approaches toward music creation, were cited as major factors.
-Ken Partridge of Genius suggested that hip-hop became more popular because it is a more transformative genre and does not need to rely on past sounds and that there is a direct connection to the decline of rock music and changing social attitudes during the 2010s.
-Bill Flanagan, in a 2016 opinion piece for The New York Times, compared the state of rock during this period to the state of jazz in the early 1980s, "slowing down and looking back."
-Vice suggests that this decline in popularity could actually benefit the genre by attracting outsiders with "something to prove and nothing to gain."
+Ken Partridge of Genius suggested that the stagnation of rock music and rising popularity of hip-hop is the result of changing social attitudes during the 2010s.
+Bill Flanagan, in a 2016 opinion piece for The New York Times, compared the state of rock during this period to the state of jazz in the early 1980s: "Its form is mostly fixed."

-The rock bands which had chart success in the 2010s were mostly associated with the trends that had been popular in the 2000s rather than reflecting new scenes.
-Outside of the charts, the commercialisation of rock festivals was a major theme of the decade, with both global megafestivals such as Coachella, Glastonbury and Roskilde, and smaller-scale local festivals expanding.
+The rock bands which had chart success in the 2010s were mostly associated with the trends that had been popular in the 2000s and earlier decades rather than reflecting new scenes and sounds.
+Some pop rock and hard rock bands continued to see commercial success during this period, including Ghost, Maroon 5, Twenty One Pilots, Fall Out Boy, Imagine Dragons, Halestorm, Panic! at the Disco, Greta Van Fleet, and the Black Keys.
+In 2013, Queens of the Stone Age's album ...Like Clockwork topped the charts in several countries.

-In the early 2020s, the COVID-19 pandemic, the virus brought extreme changes to the rock scene worldwide.
-Restrictions, such as quarantine rules, caused widespread cancellations and postponements of concerts, tours, festivals, album releases, award ceremonies, and competitions.
-Some artists resorted to giving online performances to keep their careers active.
-Another scheme to circumvent the quarantine limitations was used at a concert of Danish rock musician Mads Langer: the audience watched the performance from inside their cars, much like in a drive-in theater.
-Musically, the pandemic led to a surge in new releases from the slower, less energetic, and more acoustic subgenres of rock music.
-The industry raised funds to help itself through efforts such as Crew Nation, a relief fund for live music crews organised by Livenation.